The Cons of Fixed Rate Loans

 - Monthly payments may decrease: The primary benefit of variable rates is that your monthly payments decrease when the market interest rates decrease.
 This shift can help reduce your overall expenditure on interest and may help you save more.

-- Variable rates may be lower than fixed rates: Since the borrower incurs more risk with a variable rate, lenders usually offer comparatively lower rates.
+- Variable rates may be lower than fixed rates: Since the borrower incurs more risk with a variable rate loan, lenders usually offer comparatively lower rates.

-- Initial rate period: Some lenders may offer a low introductory rate (on certain loans such as ARMs) that may last a few months or years, depending on the loan.
+- Initial rate period: Some lenders may offer a low introductory rate on certain loans, such as ARMs, that may last a few months or years.
 So, you would pay a lower interest rate during this promotional period.

 The Cons of Variable Rate Loans